arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 <a name="Ex1Task1"></a>
 #### Task 1 - Debugging the Fabrikam Insurance Application on the Local Computer ####

-In this task, you build and run the Fabrikam Insurance application in the Web Development Server so you can test and debug the cloud service before you deploy it.
+In this task, you build and run the Fabrikam Insurance application in the Windows Azure compute emulator so you can test and debug the cloud service before you deploy it.

 1. Open Visual Studio in elevated administrator mode by right clicking the **Microsoft Visual Studio Express 2013 for Web** shortcut and choosing **Run as administrator**.